 - Superpower Lottery: She's a Kryptonian who had the powers of a Red Lantern on top.
-This makes her one of the most powerful Lanterns out there.
+This made her one of the most powerful Lanterns out there.
 In blind rage, she was able to fight several Lanterns at once, both Red and Green, before being restrained once she was brought to Ysmault.